RyanLPrince/Java-Notes/Introduction_to_Java/Executing_a_Java_Program.md

 Hello World!                      ⭠ Output of the program is displayed on the comman line.
 ~~~

-* If your java class is not public, the file name does not have to match the class name.
-e.g. we could save the following file as RandomName.java

 * If your java class is not public the file name does not have to match the class name.
-e.g. we could save the following file as RandomName.java
+e.g. we could save the following file as RandomClassName.java

+### RandomClassName.java
 ~~~
 class GoodbyeWorld{
   public static void main(String [] args){